mmarod/splunk-operator/docs/IndexIngestionSeparation.md

     local.meta          # ACLs + install_source_checksum for reload detection
 ```

 An init container runs on each pod at startup to create the app directory structure under `/opt/splunk/etc/apps/`.
-The conf files (`app.conf`, `outputs.conf`, `default-mode.conf`) are symlinked from the ConfigMap mount at `/mnt/splunk-queue-config/`, so Kubernetes propagates content updates in-place. `local.meta` is copied (not symlinked) because Splunk writes its own metadata stanzas into this file at runtime, which would break a symlink to the read-only ConfigMap mount.
+All four conf files are copied (not symlinked) from the ConfigMap mount at `/mnt/splunk-queue-config/` into the app directory.
+Copies are used instead of symlinks because Splunk replaces symlinks with regular files when it modifies content (e.g. encrypting credentials in outputs.conf, writing metadata stanzas in local.meta).

 ### Reload on change

-When Queue or ObjectStorage configuration changes, the operator updates the ConfigMap and triggers an in-place reload rather than rolling all pods:
+When Queue or ObjectStorage configuration changes, the operator updates the ConfigMap and triggers an in-place reload using a deferred checksum-based mechanism:

 1. The operator computes a SHA-256 checksum of `outputs.conf` + `default-mode.conf` and embeds it in `local.meta` as an `install_source_checksum` stanza.
 2. `ApplyConfigMap` compares the new ConfigMap data against the existing data in etcd and returns whether anything changed.
-3. If the data changed and the IngestorCluster is in `PhaseReady`, the operator executes two commands on each pod via `kubectl exec`:
+3. If the data changed and the IngestorCluster is in `PhaseReady`, the operator stores the expected checksum in `cr.Status.QueueConfigExpectedChecksum` and requeues after 5 seconds.
+This delay allows the kubelet to propagate the ConfigMap update to the volume mount on each pod.
+4. On subsequent reconciles, the operator execs into pod 0 and reads the mounted `local.meta` to verify the expected checksum is present.
+If the mount has not yet propagated, the operator requeues again (indefinitely, every 5 seconds) until the content matches.
+5. Once the mount is current, the operator executes two commands on each pod via `kubectl exec`:
-   - Copies the updated `local.meta` from the ConfigMap mount into the app's metadata directory.
+   - Copies all conf files from the ConfigMap mount into the app directory.
    - POSTs to `/services/apps/local/_reload` on `localhost:8089`, which causes Splunk to detect the changed `install_source_checksum` and reload the app's conf files.
+6. The operator clears `QueueConfigExpectedChecksum` from the status to indicate the reload is complete.

 This avoids a full StatefulSet rolling restart for configuration-only changes.
 Pod restarts are only needed when the StatefulSet spec itself changes (image, resources, volumes, etc.).